nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/Website-Style-Guide/4RecordingStyleGuide.md

     - vidlets should have
         - titles overlaid on the video ([use intro title slide](https://drive.google.com/drive/u/0/folders/14dOaf7-G4k7rCw5mL2Q5jdRWXrO0Y5i-)) at the start of the video
         - CFDE Logo watermark in the bottom left side of the screen
-    - used iMovies or DaVinci Resolve for editing
+    - use iMovies or DaVinci Resolve for editing

 Screencasts have a `.cast` extension and are typically in the order of tens of KB.
 Screencasts can be used to showcase a code chunk for a tool/utility or some series of commands to accomplish a task.
 Screencasts should not be used for running long scripts or commands that have a long execute time.
 The screencasts should include the commands and the associated text comments for clarity.
 The screencasts are currently hosted in a subfolder within the associated tutorial directory.